DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 scorername = deeplabcut.analyze_videos(config_path,['/fullpath/project/videos/testVideo.mp4'], videotype='.mp4')
 deeplabcut.create_video_with_all_detections(config_path, ['/fullpath/project/videos/testVideo.mp4'], videotype='.mp4')
 ```
 Please note that you do **not** get the .h5/csv file you might be used to getting (this comes after tracking).
 You will get a `pickle` file that is used in `create_video_with_all_detections`.
+Another sanity check may be to examine the distributions of edge affinity costs using `deeplabcut.utils.plot_edge_affinity_distributions`.
+Easily separable distributions indicate that the model has learned strong links to group keypoints into distinct individuals—a necessary feature for the assembly stage.
-IF you have good clean out video, ending in `....full.mp4` (and the evaluation metrics look good, scoremaps look good, plotted evaluation images), then go forward!!!
+IF you have good clean out video, ending in `....full.mp4` (and the evaluation metrics look good, scoremaps look good, plotted evaluation images, and affinity distributions are far apart for most edges), then go forward!!!

 If this does not look good, we recommend extracting and labeling more frames (even from more videos).
 Try to label close interactions of animals for best performance.
 Once you label more, you can create a new training set and train.